 a.
 Just let me know and I’ll make the change.
 I have found that the web cannot be trusted especially sources like Pinterest for names, dates, and places.
 If I’ve errored in this way, it is due to picking up a note from the web that erroneously was wrong in the first place.
 I do the best I can in a short period of time.

 10. Why are you doing this when I like black and white photos?

 a.
 Great if you like the black and white photos, you don’t need to tell me.
 I do too obviously.
 Every photo I work on is already in cyberspace as a black and white photo.
 So plenty for you to see.
 What I’m trying to do is provide a different perspective of the photo as by colorizing it many features that would be otherwise hidden in black and white show up in color and many fans also say it brings the people and places to life.

 11. I saw you painted someone’s hair or eyes the wrong color.

 a.
 Okay thanks.
 I will take note of it for next time.

 12. Why do I put a copyright on the work?

 a.
 It is true I did not take the original black and white photo, however I did paint the image you see before you and that is what I am claiming protection on.
 If I know the original photographer I will include it in my description.
-I produce these colorizations for entertainment and they are free for viewing, but have to take a stance on protection otherwise people may try and resell the colorized photos (even if they would be terrible to print at their small size).
-Also keep in mind all the photos are over 100 years old and floating in cyberspace, most of which are in the public domain.
+I produce these colorizations for entertainment, but have to take a stance on protection otherwise people may try and resell the colorized photos.
+Also keep in mind all the black and white photos are over 100 years old and floating in cyberspace, most of which are in the public domain.